The perception of Financial Institutions has

 for the exchange of data.

-Government has established Yarn Depots.
-In addition to 110 existing yarn
+prices, the Government has established Yarn Depots.
+In addition to 110 existing

-Insurance Scheme, the Mahatma Gandhi Bunkar Bima Yojana, and the Integrated
+Health Insurance Scheme, the Mahatma Gandhi Bunkar Bima Yojana, and the

 2.41 lakh weavers were covered under the Health Insurance Scheme.